-T2202 – This form is used to certify a student’s education and textbook amounts and to show the maximum tuition, education and textbook amounts that a student can claim to reduce their income taxes or transfer to a designated individual.
+T2202 – This form is used to certify a student’s tuition amount that can be claimed to reduce their income taxes or transfer to a designated individual.

-The maximum amount you can transfer in a year is $5,000, minus the amount the student uses, even if there is an unused tuition, education, and textbook amount remaining.
+The maximum amount you can transfer in a year is $5,000, minus the amount the student uses, even if there is an unused tuition, amount remaining.

 Students with Income